syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

     AppointmentBackground = new SolidColorBrush(Colors.RoyalBlue),
     Foreground = new SolidColorBrush(Colors.White),
 };
-//Creating recurrence rule
+//Creating a recurrence rule
 scheduleAppointment.RecurrenceRule = "FREQ=DAILY;INTERVAL=2;COUNT=10";
-//Adding schedule appointment to the schedule appointment collection scheduleAppointmentCollection.Add(scheduleAppointment);
+//Adding the schedule appointment to the schedule appointment collection. scheduleAppointmentCollection.Add(scheduleAppointment);
-//Adding the schedule appointment collection to the ItemsSource of SfScheduler Schedule.ItemsSource = scheduleAppointmentCollection;
+//Adding the schedule appointment collection to the ItemsSource of SfScheduler.
+Schedule.ItemsSource = scheduleAppointmentCollection;
 {% endhighlight %}
 {% endtabs%}